isaacrosdail/project-vesper/CONVENTIONS.md

 - Subtypes: snake_case, singular
 - Models: PascalCase, singular -> Table names are derived therefrom

+Subtype names will be used even in markup/etc, ex: `class="metric_entries-modal"` to enable some nice stuff facilitated by this parity.
+    `types.ts` & `MODEL_CLASSES` (in generic_routes.py) are our de facto master lists, so let's remember to keep those synced.

 ## HTML Attributes Ordering
 1. Identity: id, class
 2. State & data: type, name, value, `data-*`, `aria-*`